gracen-writes-code/oxide/spec/fs/overview.md

 # Oxide Filesystem Standard

-Oxide's filesystem design adheres to a version of the [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/fhs.shtml) modified to better suit Oxide's [design principles](../design.md).
-Oxide tries its best to not deviate too much from the FHS &mdash; standards exist for a reason &mdash; but it doesn't treat it as set in stone.
+Oxide's filesystem, similar to many other components of Oxide, does not adhere to common standards (see [Compatibility](/compat.md)).
+Rather, it tries to create a filesystem that best fits its own design philosophy.
+Oxide's filesystem tries to make it easy to develop software within Oxide's ecosystem while also making it simple to be a casual user without ever having to peek behind the proverbial curtain.

 **NOTICE**: The filesystem spec is currently in early development.
 Expect incompleteness and frequent changes.